Mazahir26/Reminder-App/README.md

 ## Testing

-- it has been Tested on Andriod 10.0
+- it has been Tested on Android 10.0
 - it uses expo SDK 40
 - if you find any bugs, please raise an issue